Gaetz/Gaemi-01/doc/CodeConventions.md

 ## Code
 ### Names
 - namespaces use a single word in minus.
 E.g.: `engine`
 - Classes use PascalCasing.
-E.g.: `InputSystem`
+E.g.: `InputManager`
 - functions use camelCasing.
 E.g.: `processInput()`
 - variables and function parameters use camelCasing.
 E.g.: `isCursorDisplayed`
 - Let libraries break code name conventions.
 No need to wrap them.